HigherOrderCO/Kind/README.md

   IO.print("Hello, world!")
 ```

-The first expression `Hello.world` defines a function called `world` in
+The first expression `Hello.world` defines a function called `world` in the
-the `Hello` namespace (all definitions must be namespaced with the same
+`Hello` namespace (by default, all definitions must be namespaced with the same
-name as the file they're found in).
+name as the file they're found in, except if your file is named `global.fm`).
 The type of this expression is `IO(Unit)` (more about that later in the
 [tutorial](TUTORIAL.md)).